Summary

 4. Record a video pitch

 So, why are we bothering with a video?
 Well, let’s preface this by saying that if you’re not very confident as a presenter, then you actually shouldn’t.
 A nervous, faltering sales pitch in a video will definitely do more harm than good.
-If you’re confident in your rhetorical capabilities, however, this method may well give you good results.
+If you’re confident in your rhetorical capabilities, however, this method can provide great value.

 Once you have your video pitch, upload it (or share a link to it) in the places where your previously researched target audience will see it.
 Ask them to share it if possible – having some ambassadors is always a great help when it comes to marketing and selling your book.